 Chase Questions.
 Uncertainty and fear of the unknown are powerful motivators.
 When composing a story or scene that you hope will be suspenseful, spend some time digging deep to pull all of the questions out of your story.
 Then, use your character’s internal monologue to hone in on those questions.
 For example: A mother running from a monster may make us cheer for her survival, but a mother being chased by a monster and whose son has gone missing faces a greater number of questions: How will I survive?
 Will I save my son?
 Where is he?
 Is he safe?

 Remember Humor.
 By introducing a bit of lightness into even the darkest moments of suspense, you can help ensure that your reader stays plugged in to your character’s human side.
-Plus, good pacing involves tension that rises and falls; otherwise, readers can become “suspense blind” to tension in the same way that a person can go “nose blind” to scents in their own home.
+Plus, good pacing involves tension that rises and falls; otherwise, readers can become numb to tension.

 Consider A Twist.
 A protagonist who turns out to be in league with the antagonist.
 A depraved spy who has been listening to our hero’s plans all along.
 Surprises are great for increasing the tension level and creating a sense of potential failure!
 Learn more about twist endings.